 Start by sweeping or vacuuming away debris, then use a product like Grime Monster to really get the area ready for the sealant.
 Without proper preparation, the sealant will not adhere.

 In some cases, you may have to do a little grinding before you put down the sealant.
 In such instances, it’s important to use proper dust protection to keep yourself safe and the area as clean as possible.
 Filters and shrouds from Metabo and MK Diamond provide protection from concrete grinding dust.
 They help control airborne particles for a cleaner working environment, while prolonging the life of tools by preventing abrasive dust from entering the motor.

 Once your concrete is prepped and dry, you’re ready to get started.
 Follow manufacturer’s instructions closely.
 Depending on the type of sealer, you may be applying it with a roller or pump sprayer.
 If required, apply a second coat.

 Applying concrete sealer varies by type.
 A solvent-based sealer might be sprayed on an indoor microtopping or decorative concrete floor and requires good ventilation.
 Outdoor sealers may be rolled on and should be UV-stable and durable enough to stand the test of time.

 Applying a concrete sealer to old or new concrete is always a good idea.
 When you create beautiful concrete, the last thing you want is the product to start degrading over time.
 Even light to moderate traffic areas should be resealed every three to five years.
 Frequent cleaning keeps outdoor concrete surfaces looking their best.
-Practicing basic maintenance, such as cleaning concrete surfaces immediately of spills and debris, can help minimize damage.
+Practicing basic maintenance, such as immediately cleaning concrete surfaces after spills and debris, can help minimize damage.